Before you go

 If you wish to take your own golf clubs or other sporting equipment on holiday, please be aware that airlines will generally accept this but you need to pre-book this service before you travel and be aware that charges will apply.
 Carriage is based on subject to load/space available basis and consequently carriage is subject to capacity available on the day of departure.

 Clients with restricted mobility

 Some of our properties may be suitable for clients with restricted mobility and we will be happy to ensure that your chosen accommodation is suitable for your needs.
 Once you have selected a property, please call us for further information and assistance.
-If you are not able to use the included car hire, this can be removed from the package price and a taxi transfer can be arranged at an additional cost.
 We can also make arrangements at the airports for assistance required, for which a charge may be applicable.
 See www.abta.com/disability for reference or further information.